santi-ago-hopkins/.github.io-blago0/content/blog/oct17/oct17.md

 ---
 title: "oct17"
-date: 2025-10-05
+date: 2025-10-17
 ---
 Just a typical entry.
 Inside on a sunny Friday.

 ### Man's Search for Meaning

-As a symptom (or perhaps treatment) of my recent spell downtrodedness, I recently read Man's Search for Meaning by Viktor Frankl.
+As a symptom (or perhaps treatment) of my recent spell of downtrodedness, I recently read Man's Search for Meaning by Viktor Frankl.

 Amongst other ideas, the quote that stuck out the most to me was: